A realtor is more than a salesman, and a house is more than the sum of its drywall and vanilla accents.

 There’s a power to passion, to comfort and warmth.
 That’s the story worth listening to.

 It may go without saying, but marketing for real estate brands is a digital enterprise.
-And that means having a digital-first mentality in all facets of operation.
+And that means having a digital-first mentality in all facets of the operation, including the real estate website.

-As stated before, word of mouth and physical events still play a prominent role in real estate, but today’s homebuyer places a much greater emphasis on brands’ accessibility online and frictionless electronic interactions.
-Eighty-two percent of millennials state buying home is a priority, and we all know that millennials are well-versed in digital communications and purchasing.
+As stated before, word of mouth and physical events still play a prominent role in real estate, but today’s home buyer places a much greater emphasis on brands’ accessibility online and frictionless electronic interactions.
+Millennials now make up 43% of home buyers , and we all know millennials are well-versed in digital communications and purchasing.

 Realtors need top-of-the-line websites and portals to meet these customer expectations.
 This translates to: